sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 The great thing about the command (`sasjs lint`) is that you can add it as a pre-commit hook, to prevent questionable code from making it into your repository!

 What is questionable?
 Good question.
 It can vary from site to site.
 For that reason, it's fully configurable.
 To set up the config you can run `sasjs lint init`.
-As of April 2021 we have the current settings, but plan to add many more:
+As of April 2021 we have the settings below, but plan to add many more:

 ```
 {